cwang23/cwang23/README.md

 Pronouns: she/her/hers

 I'm interested in:
-- 🌏 International Relations & Politics
+- 🌏 International Relations and Politics
 - 🔒 Data Privacy and Security
 - 🌞 Data for Good